 One was that during the pandemic the distance learning from public school would take forever.
 It was exhausting and no learning really happened after a certain time each day.
 Just lots of arguing about getting work done.
 Also, because there isn’t a class of 24 students that I am trying to wrangle, work gets done at a much faster pace.
 4-4.5 hours a day is more than enough time.

 I have two school curriculums I follow.
 A summer and winter.
 The reason for this is because I teach school in the summer.
 Don’t freak out!
 Hear me out.
 Where we live is crazy hot in the summer.
 There is no going outside.
 There is not a lot that goes on except sitting in front of an AC unit or putting your head in the refrigerator to cool down.
 So I do a modified summer schedule.

 This works on so many levels.
 It keeps the kiddos busy without to much school.
 It also allows us to take vacations and longer breaks in cooler months.
 It also allows us to take field trips when all the other kids are in school and avoid crowds as well.
 So cool right?

 The other big reason I teach in the summer is because of the learning gap.
 On average, children lose a ton of information over the summer.
 Most teachers spend a month reteaching lost information.
 Guess what?
 I have no desire to reteach lost information.

 So my school year looks like this.
 During the year I do a 5 day schedule.
 One day is a half day for my sanity.
 Then every 4 weeks we schedule a break, again for my sanity.
 This is flexible.
 So no need to make it exactly 4.

-If I can give only one piece of advice it is, take breaks.
+If I can give only one piece of advice it would be, take breaks.
+Plan things like Creativity Days or throw in some Unschooling days to change up your day and keep things interesting.
 Make sure to take them whenever you feel that you need them.
 Homeschooling takes time and energy.
 If you don’t rest, you and your entire family will burn out.
 So rest often and enjoy the time you spend together.